odling/react-native-bitlo-challenge/README.md

 - Firebase for authentication flow
 - Redux Toolkit for state management
 - Expo for quick workflow
-- Axis for fetch operations
+- Axios for fetch operations
 - React Navigation for routing
 - Provides flash messages for authentication flow
 - Provides form validation using Formik and Yup